 Least Restrictive Environment LRE

-The regular education classroom is the first placement choice the Individualized Education Program (IEP) team must consider.
-When an IEP team, which always includes the parents, considers where a child will be educated, it must ask what can be provided so the child can stay in the regular education classroom or activity.
-It must consider what “supplementary aids and services” (extra supports) will allow the child to be placed in a regular classroom environment.
-Examples might include assistive technology, special behavior strategies, use of a resource room, paraprofessional support, or accommodations or modifications of assignments.
+When the IEP team (which includes the parents) decides where a child will be educated, it must ask what can be provided so the child can stay in the regular education classroom.
+It must consider what supplementary aids and services (extra supports) will allow the child to be placed in a regular classroom environment.

 IDEA REGULATION §300.114(a)(2) General LRE requirements: Each public agency must ensure that—